 Bullying is defined in state law as a single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression, expression through electronic means, or physical conduct that:

 Bullying includes cyberbullying.
 Cyberbullying is defined in state law as bullying that is done through the use of any electronic communication device, including through the use of:

 The conduct described above is considered bullying if that conduct:

-Bullying at school can occur in all areas including the gym, playground, hallways, bathrooms, and on school buses.
+Bullying at school can occur in all areas including the gym, playground, bathrooms, and on school buses.
 Bullying rarely occurs in the classroom or where adults are present.
 Often bullies try to gain the loyalty of bystanders who want to avoid becoming the next victim.